oracle-livelabs/developer/db-application-development/adb-with-wallet/adb-with-wallet.md

 - This lab requires completing the **Get Started** section in the Contents menu on the left navigation.
 - Login to the Oracle cloud and have access to create an Autonomous Database.

-## Task 1: Choose ADW from the services menu
+## Task 1: Choose Autonomous Database from the services menu

 1. Log in to the Oracle Cloud.
 2. Once you log in, the cloud services dashboard shows all the services available to you.
 Click the **navigation menu** in the upper left to show top level navigation choices.